 - Anti-Discrimination Policy

-- Financial Health and Need Policy (OTF requires at least one fiscal year of financial statements to consider an organization’s eligibility.
+- Financial Need Health of Applicants Policy (OTF requires at least one fiscal year of financial statements to consider an organization’s eligibility.
 Organizations with less than twelve months of financial history reflected in their financial statements will not be eligible to apply to OTF for funding)

 - OTF invests in six Action Areas and applicants are required to identify one that their organization’s mission/mandate is most aligned with: